bigvisionai/MRnet-Challenge/README.md

-# MRNet-LearnopenCV
+# Stanford MRnet Challenge
 This repo contains code for the MRNet Challenge

 For more details refer to https://stanfordmlgroup.github.io/competitions/mrnet/

-# Folder Structure to be maintained
+# Instructions to run the training
+1. Clone the repository.

-put `train` and `valid` folder inside `images` folder at root directory.
-Also put all labels inside `images` folder.
+2. Download the dataset (~5.7 GB), and put `train` and `valid` folders along with all the the `.csv` files inside `images` folder at root directory.

+3. Make a new folder called `weights` at root directory, and inside the `weights` folder create three more folders namely `acl`, `abnormal` and `meniscus`.

+4. All the hyperparameters are defined in `config.py` file.
+Feel free to play around those.

+5. Now finally run the training using `python train.py`.
+All the logs for tensorboard will be stored in the `runs` directory at the root of the project.

+# Our results
+TODO

 # Understanding the Dataset